-- Office of a governor is not a part of union executive and is an independent constitutional office.
+- The office of a governor is not a part of the union executive and is an independent constitutional office.
 The governor doesn’t serve the union government and neither is subordinate to it.

 - The nomination of a governor by the Union and his appointment by the President in India is based on the Canadian model of government.

 What is the term of the Governor’s office?

 Since the Governor holds the office under the pleasure of the President, his office has no fixed term.
 President can remove the Governor and the grounds upon which he may be removed are not laid down in the constitution.